RazorDevs/Deep-Aether/README.md

 ![](https://media.discordapp.net/attachments/983858839269036053/985145208985485312/unknown.png?width=886&height=498)
 # What is this about?

-The Deep Aether is an addon for the original version of the Aether Mod for Minecraft.
+The Deep Aether is an addon for the Aether Mod for Minecraft for 1.19.4 and beyond.
 It aims to add lots of new features to give players a chance to venture deeper into the Aether dimension, while also maintaining its original style.
+Basically, we aim to give the Aether the "Nether Expansion Update" treatment.

  # What is new?

 The Deep Aether mod introduces:
-  - Two New Ores, Cloudium Debris And Skyjade Ore
+  - New Ores: such as Cloudium Debris and Skyjade Ore
   - New Armors And Tools
-  - 3 new Biomes, The Roseroot Forest, Yagroot Swamp and Aerlavender Fields
+  - 5 new Biomes (for now): Aerglow Forest, Blue Aerglow Forest, Yagroot Swamp, Aerlavender Fields, and Golden Heights
   - New Music Discs
-  - New Docorational Blocks, including 2 stone types and tree woodsets
+  - New Decorational Blocks, including 2 stone types, 4 trees, 3 wood sets, etc.
   - And more...

 # Requirements

 You'll need of course:
  - Forge
- - The Aether Mod
+ - The Aether Mod (The 1.19.4 version)

  You will also need:
  - GeckoLib